-Energy can be considered to be an all pervasive input required in almost every sector.
-Per capita energy consumption is closely linked to a country's standard of living and with it comes the consequences of energy crisis.
+Energy can be considered to be an all-pervasive input required in almost every sector.
+Per capita energy consumption is closely linked to a country's standard of living and with it comes the consequences of the energy crisis.

 In today's world, we are so reliant on electricity that it has become an inextricable part of our lives.
 The growing need for electric power for residential, private, and industrial purposes entails the cost-effective provision of bulk electric power.
 This is achieved by the use of suitable electrical generating units, commonly known as power stations.
 In India, there is still a lot of room for industrial growth and, as a result, a lot of potential for expanding the use of electric power.